Table of Contents

 When a vendor invoice is received, the first stage in its processing may begin.
 Suppliers (or vendors) may send invoices to customers in various forms, from paper to electronic (PDF or electronic).

-Accounts payable receives invoices and other payments and must scan or manually input them into an accounts payable system so that they may be recorded in the general ledger.
+Accounts payable staff receive invoices and other payments and must scan or manually input them into an accounts payable system so that they may be recorded in the general ledger.

 2. Checks for Accuracy